Supplements & Ingredients

 Whole foods most abundant in ascorbic acid

-What are the types of vitamin C supplements?
+What are the forms of vitamin C supplements?

-There are several types of vitamin C supplements, each with specific characteristics, such as sodium ascorbate, calcium ascorbate, and liposomal vitamin C.
+The main forms of vitamin C supplements include ascorbic acid, sodium ascorbate, calcium ascorbate, and liposomal vitamin C. Each has unique characteristics.

 The other types, or chemical forms, are used in dietary supplements designed for improved absorption, reduced acidity, or enhanced delivery.